 Can I play editions on-line? / Can I download them?

 Yes you can.
-The service is offered online, by email, as a podcast and, for those who qualify, via the British Wireless for the Blind Fund's Sonata Plus internet radio and on their Bumblebee app.
+The service is offered online, by email, as a podcast and, for those who qualify, via the British Wireless for the Blind Fund’s Talking Newspapers app and on their Bumblebee smartphone.
 For more details see the pages linked below: